 - The hepatitis C virus (HCV) is a blood borne virus that predominantly affects the liver.
 At least six major HCV genotypes (genetic variations) exist, each of which has its own subtypes. - HCV has a high degree of genetic variability due to the virus's ability to constantly mutate as it attempts to evade the body's immunological response.
-The variability of hepatitis C (in terms of genotypes, subtypes and quasi-species) has made it difficult to develop a vaccine that can protect against all HCV strains. - Birth cohort testing involves offering one-time screening for HCV infection to people born during a particular period of time.
-No prior ascertainment of risk is undertaken, rather for this cohort, there is evidence (such as epidemiological trends) of an elevated risk of exposure relative to the general population. - The Irish birth cohort was identified based on national HCV surveillance and seroprevalence data, which indicated that 72.5% of HCV cases were born between 1965 and 1985. - Birth cohort testing broadly conforms to the principles of screening outlined by the World Health Organization (WHO), in the form of case-finding with the objective of detecting and treating people with chronic HCV infection. - Given its once-off nature, birth cohort does not fulfil the principle of screening as continuous process.
-However, those within the birth cohort will continue to be offered risk-based screening, where appropriate. - In accordance with the WHO criteria for effective screening programmes, a birth cohort testing programme should include mechanisms for systematic invitation and follow-up, a participation rate of over 70% from the birth cohort, adequate infrastructure and resourcing to ensure diagnosis and treatment, and a monitoring and evaluation framework. - The structure adopted by a birth cohort testing programme will influence the acceptability and uptake, as well as effectiveness and cost-effectiveness of testing.
+The variability of HCV (in terms of genotypes, subtypes and quasi-species) has made it difficult to develop a vaccine that can protect against all HCV strains. - Birth cohort testing involves offering one-time testing for HCV infection to people born during a particular period of time.
+No prior ascertainment of risk is undertaken, rather for this cohort, there is evidence (such as epidemiological trends) of an elevated risk of exposure relative to the general population. - The Irish birth cohort was identified based on national HCV surveillance and seroprevalence data, which indicated that 72.5% of HCV cases were born between 1965 and 1985. - Birth cohort testing broadly conforms to the principles of screening outlined by the World Health Organization (WHO), in the form of case-finding with the objective of detecting and treating people with chronic HCV infection. - Given its once-off nature, birth cohort does not fulfil the principle of screening as a continuous process.
+However, those within the birth cohort will continue to be offered risk-based testing, where appropriate. - The WHO criteria for effective screening programmes include mechanisms for systematic invitation and follow-up, a participation rate of over 70%, adequate infrastructure and resourcing to ensure diagnosis and treatment, and a monitoring and evaluation framework.
+Any proposed birth cohort testing programme should aspire to meet these criteria. - The structure adopted by a birth cohort testing programme will influence the acceptability and uptake, as well as effectiveness and cost-effectiveness of testing.
 The structure may be opportunistic or systematic in nature.

-- A systematic population-based programme is likely to improve equity of access, efficiency of resources and yield a higher participation rate than opportunistic testing. - Up until 2019, the US Centers for Disease Control and Prevention and the US Preventive Services Task Force were the only international organisations that had recommended birth cohort screening.
-The extent to which eligible people have availed of screening based on these recommendations is unclear. - In 2019, the Hellenic National Plan for Hepatitis C was published in Greece which recommended birth cohort screening for all adults born between 1945 and 1980. - Diagnosis of chronic HCV infection involves two steps: (1) detection of an anti-HCV antibody to indicate if a person has ever had acute HCV infection; and (2) a confirmatory nucleic acid test to verify active HCV infection through the detection of viral ribonucleic acid (RNA) or core antigen test to detect HCV proteins in blood or oral fluid. - The sensitivity and specificity of antibody, RNA and antigen tests will influence the effectiveness of birth cohort testing.
+- A systematic population-based programme is likely to improve equity of access, efficiency of resources and yield a higher participation rate than opportunistic testing. - In terms of international practice, birth cohort testing is currently recommended in only two countries: - In 2012, both the US Centers for Disease Control and Prevention and the US Preventive Services Task Force expanded testing recommendations to include all individuals born between 1945 and 1965.
+The extent to which eligible people have availed of testing based on these recommendations is unclear. - In 2019, the Hellenic National Plan for Hepatitis C was published in Greece which recommended birth cohort testing for all adults born between 1945 and 1980. - Diagnosis of chronic HCV infection involves two steps: (1) detection of an anti-HCV antibody to indicate if a person has ever had acute HCV infection; and (2) a confirmatory nucleic acid test to verify active HCV infection through the detection of viral ribonucleic acid (RNA) or core antigen test to detect HCV proteins in blood or oral fluid. - The sensitivity and specificity of antibody, RNA and antigen tests will influence the effectiveness of birth cohort testing.
 Sensitivity is the ability of an index test to accurately identify those who have the condition.
 Specificity is its ability to correctly identify those who do not have the condition. - HCV infection is curable and highly effective treatments are available.
 Over 95% of patients achieve a sustained virological response (SVR) following treatment with second generation interferon-free direct-acting antivirals (DAAs).
+2.1 Introduction